Poor ethics and a lack of innovation are depriving Australians of modern security technology. The security industry needs to work harder.

 When we built the Centre for Advanced Security and Technology Leadership (CASTLE) we implemented a carrier-grade datacenter with capacity to last us many years into the future.
 Whereas, many startup monitoring providers’ first step is to buy cheap automation systems which haven’t seen an upgrade in at least 5 years.
 We have microwave and fibre, they have a fax machine.
 Where is the vision?
 Where is the investment in the future?

 The proliferation of uncertified monitoring centres (which I call ‘back-to- bodgey’ monitoring) is the stuff of legend.
 An industry stalwart told me about a fish and chip shop which had an alarm receiver in the back room (possibly the first ‘monitoring centre’ with an active fire-hazard bubbling away in the premises) and apparently it was pretty good compared to some of the providers today.
 Yes, many will sneer that the standard (AS2201.2 Monitoring Centres) is a crock and it’s all a giant ASIAL conspiracy, but who are these people really kidding with their excuses?
 If you’re doing the job properly, certification is straightforward.
-Nobody says a monitoring centre needs to be A1 graded (ours certainly was) but if a provider can’t even attain C3 grading, they have no more business protecting people’s security than an unlicenced driver has operating a schoolbus.
+Nobody says a monitoring centre needs to be A Graded (ours certainly was) but if a provider can’t even attain C3 grading, they have no more business protecting people’s security than an unlicenced driver has operating a schoolbus.

 Any clown can put together a website with downloaded stock photos of smiling operators sitting at a space-age console, but what’s really going on behind the curtain?